sveinung/writings/continuous_delivery_value.md

 technical aspects of continuous delivery, so in this blog post we will look at three core _business_ aspects of delivering continuously:")

-(Ingen forkortelser!
-Det er ulovlig!)

-Continuous Delivery (CD) does not neccessarily mean that we push new features into production often, it means that we are able to push new features into production as soon as they are ready.
-If you push out new features every day, but those features were "finished" two months ago, you're not doing CD.
+Continuous Delivery does not neccessarily mean that we push new features into production often, it means that we are able to push new features into production as soon as they are ready.
+If you push out new features every day, but those features were "finished" two months ago, you're not doing Continuous Delivery.

 This also applies to the other stages of an ideas lifecycle: we want to decrease the time an idea spends as work-in-progress.
 In the lean world